strashi/Project_6_Java_Developer_OpenClassrooms/README.md

 ![image](https://user-images.githubusercontent.com/94161747/233015412-5de9c661-7103-415a-9838-bfe8a39597b6.png)

- The [SQL Scripts](https://github.com/strashi/PayMyBuddy/blob/develop/resources/paymybuddy_createDB.sql), one the production database and the other for the tests
+ The [SQL Scripts](https://github.com/strashi/PayMyBuddy/tree/develop/resources), one for the production database and the other for the tests

 The file application.properties for the [production](https://github.com/strashi/PayMyBuddy/blob/develop/src/main/resources/application.properties) version and for [tests](https://github.com/strashi/PayMyBuddy/blob/develop/src/test/resources/application.properties) version.